 All purchases using Title III funds comply with UAHT Policy.
-Purchases must meet provisions of project budget allowances and must be approved by the Project Director and the UAHT Executive Vice Chancellor.
+Purchases must meet provisions of project budget allowances and must be approved by the Project Director and the UAHT Vice Chancellor for Finance and Administration.

 All Title III charges are consistent between the Title III office and the UAHT business office and comply with UAHT recordkeeping systems.
 Budget files are maintained in the Title III office and the UAHT business office.
 The U.S. Department of Education G5 accounting system is regularly checked to ensure consistency between UAHT Title III budget records for draw down of funds and the U.S. Department of Education records.